sindre-nistad/snake-oil/README.md

 This will (likely) use pre-compiled packages of the various implementations, which are available on PyPi.

+#### Non-CPython implementations

+Since `pygame-ce` is currently only pre-compiled for CPython, it will be compiled from source on other implementations of Python.

+You will need to install the necessary dependencies as described for [Linux](https://github.com/pygame-community/pygame-ce/wiki/Compiling-on-Linux#1-install-the-dependencies), [macOS](https://github.com/pygame-community/pygame-ce/wiki/Compiling-on-macOS), or [Windows](https://github.com/pygame-community/pygame-ce/wiki/Compiling-on-Windows) on [`pygame-ce`'s wiki](https://github.com/pygame-community/pygame-ce/wiki).

 ### Presentation

 The slides use [Reveal.js](https://revealjs.com) and [`vite`](https://vite.dev) for building / bundling.